iamYole/DIO-DevOps-Projects/Project 16 - Infrastructure as a Code using Terraform/README.md

-# Infrastructure as a Code (Iac) using Terraform in AWS
+# Infrastructure as a Code (IaC) using Terraform in AWS

 nfrastructure as Code (IaC) is a methodology that involves managing and provisioning computing infrastructure through machine-readable script files, rather than through physical hardware configuration or interactive configuration tools.
 With IaC, you describe your infrastructure's configuration using a high-level programming language or a domain-specific language (DSL), and then use a tool to automate the provisioning and management of those resources.